ILIAS-eLearning/ILIAS/docs/documentation/accessibility.md

 9. We will try to accommodate users with limited cognitive, language or learning abilities.
 10. ILIAS can be operated with assistive technology without compromising the privacy of a user.

+If proposing a new KS component, one MUST make sure the element conforms with the guideline listed here.
+If the conformity can only be achieved by the client of the element, one has to state a rule refering back to the corresponding rule in this document

 ## Principle 1: Perceivable
 Reference: WCAG 2.1 > 1 / EN 301 549 > 9.1
 Target group: creator of content, developers